 A flat-lying high-grade shoot with this favourable geometry lends itself extremely well to a low-strip ratio starter pit.
-An optimum scheduling scenario has the potential to deliver low cost high-grade material to the plant during the project payback period.
+An optimum scheduling scenario has the potential to deliver low cost, high-grade mineralisation to the plant during the project payback period.